-SM9.1 Works to their best ability.
+AN9.1 Works to their best ability.
 Only does what needs to be done.
-Deliberately does not work to their best ability; slows the team down.
-SM9.2 Is willing to learn new tasks.
+Deliberately does not work to their best ability.
+Slows the team down.
+AN9.2 Is willing to learn new tasks.
 Will try new tasks if asked.
 Won't try new tasks.
-SM9.3 Keeps their equipment in good order ensuring that equipment is well maintained.
+AN9.3 Keeps their equipment in good order ensuring that equipment is well maintained.
 Usually keeps equipment in reasonable order.
 Loses or breaks equipment.
-SM9.4 Understands and demonstrates how the Council is trying to be environmentally friendly and how they support that.
+AN9.4 Understands and demonstrates how the Council is trying to be environmentally friendly and how they support that.
 Demonstrates how the Council is trying to be environmentally friendly and how they support that.
 Shows no awareness of how the Council is trying to be environmentally friendly and how they support that.
-SM9.5 Knows how to use all of their equipment correctly.
+AN9.5 Knows how to use all of their equipment correctly.
 Knows how to use most of their equipment correctly.
 Uses equipment incorrectly.
-SM9.6 Is enthusiastic about getting new training and qualifications.
+AN9.6 Is enthusiastic about getting new training and qualifications.
 Will go to training if asked.
 Doesn't want to learn new skills or get qualifications.
-SM9.7 Has levels of literacy and numeracy needed for the job.
-Has generally adequate levels of literacy and numeracy but makes some errors.
-Demonstrates poor levels of literacy and numeracy that are below the requirement for the role.

-SM8.
+AN8.
 Working Safely

-Complies with health and safety regulations; keeps self and others safe when working.
+Complies with health and safety (H&S) regulations; keeps self and others safe when working.

-SM8.1 Knows and follows relevant H&S rules and procedures.
+AN8.1 Knows and follows relevant H&S rules and procedures.
 Is aware of what seems to be the most important H&S guidelines.
 Puts themselves and others at risk by not knowing or following correct H&S rules.
-SM8.2 Anticipates and reports any risks or incidents to the correct people quickly.
-Reports risks, faults or incidents as they occur to the correct people.
+AN8.2 Anticipates and reports any risks and faults to the correct people quickly.
+Reports risks and faults or incidents as they occur to the correct people.
 Lets other people take responsibility for reporting faults or risks.
-SM8.3 Remains aware of dangers / risks in the work environment.
+AN8.3 Remains aware of dangers / risks in the work environment.
 Is usually alert to most obvious dangers and risks.
 Is unaware or ignores potential risks.
-SM8.4 Always wears the correct protective clothing and ensures that this is kept in good order.
+AN8.4 Always wears the correct protective clothing and ensures that it is kept in a good order.
 Wears correct protective clothing.
 Fails to adequately protect self.
-SM8.5 Checks and sticks to guidelines for use of equipment & materials.
+AN8.5 Checks and sticks to guidelines for use of equipment & materials.
 Doesn't always use manufacturer's guidelines; assumes they know what to do.
 Fails to check or ignores manufacturer's guidelines.
-SM8.6 Carries out daily inspection of equipment.
+AN8.6 Carries out daily inspection of equipment.
 Occasionally carries out inspection of equipment.
 Never carries out inspection of equipment.
-SM8.7 Monitors own health, safety and well- being and asks for support if needed.
+AN8.7 Monitors own health, safety and well- being and asks for support if needed.
 Is aware of own health, safety and well- being.
-Allows stress levels to get out of control and doesn't ask for support.
-SM8.8 Never attempts to carry out risky tasks without appropriate training/guidance.
+Allows stress levels to get out of control; doesn't ask for support.
+AN8.8 Never attempts to carry out risky tasks without appropriate training/guidance.
 Occasionally tackles tasks without the necessary training/guidance.
 Tackles tasks without the necessary training/guidance.

-SM5.
+AN5.
 Being Committed and Reliable